-The Early Offer Guarantee enables eligible Year 12 students to be offered an early and guaranteed place at the University of the Sunshine Coast in November.
-These offers are made prior to the release of Year 12 results, so students do not have to wait until the mid-January QTAC offer round.
-Early and guaranteed offers will be made to students based on approval from their school principal.
+The Early Offer Guarantee enables eligible Year 12 students to receive an early and guaranteed place at USC as early as August.
+These offers are made before the release of Year 12 results, so students do not have to wait until the December or January QTAC offer rounds to start planning their uni journey.

-- Enables the Principal to approve students they have assessed as having the necessary academic potential, talent and motivation to succeed at university for a guaranteed early offer to study at USC.
+- USC’s Early Offer Guarantee enables Principals to approve those students they have assessed as having the necessary academic potential, talent and motivation to succeed at university for a guaranteed early offer to study at USC.

-- Provides an entry pathway to university for students who would benefit from the opportunity to complete a degree.
-For example, students who may not have opted to study for an OP or who may have other exceptional circumstances, such as medical or family issues, which may impact their OP result.
+- Provides an entry pathway to university for students who would benefit from the opportunity to complete a degree; for example, students who may not have opted to study for an ATAR or who may have other exceptional circumstances, such as medical or family issues, which may impact their ATAR result.